-(CNN)Here's an in-depth look at the life of Condoleezza Rice, former U.S. secretary of state.
+(CNN)Here's a look at the life of Condoleezza Rice, former US secretary of state.

 Birth date: November 14, 1954